cossacklabs/product-docs/acra/guides/integrating-acra-server-into-infrastructure/_index.md

 1. [Generate a master key]({{< ref "acra/security-controls/key-management/operations/generation.md#11-generating-acra-master-key">}})
 2. [Generate encryption keys]({{< ref "acra/security-controls/key-management/operations/generation.md#12-generating-transport-and-encryption-keys">}})

-The first one will be used to protect all the other keys, while the second one... well, it is responsible for data encryption.
+The first one will be used to protect all the other keys, it should be base64-encoded and passed to Acra services in `ACRA_MASTER_KEY` environment variable.

+Like this: `ACRA_MASTER_KEY="$(cat /tmp/master_key | base64)" acra-server ...`

+The second key is responsible for data encryption.
 There are actually more kinds of keys, read more about that on [Acra keys inventory]({{< ref "acra/security-controls/key-management/inventory.md" >}}).